-PA 5: Protecting our environment - investing in natural and cultural assets towards the Europe 2020 Strategy for sustainable growth.
+PA 5: Protecting our environment - investing in natural and cultural assets

+The preservation of Malta's natural and cultural assets is one of the objectives contributing towards the amelioration of the Maltese environment which also contributes towards the Europe 2020 Strategy for sustainable growth.
 Interventions aiming to address the national challenges of biodiversity loss including adaptation to climate change and conservation of species in natural sites including the conservation of Natura 2000 sites as well as actions in line with Malta's National Biodiversity Strategy and Action Plan 2012-2020 will be supported.